-Provider: Order/Treatment: Order Type: EMR 1.
-Administer Oxygen as needed to assure SpO2 94-99%.
-Assess for S - Standing and treat for shock (body position and warming).
-2. If the patient has a physician prescribed Epinephrine auto-injector, administer per the packaging/directions EMT 3.
-If the patient has a history of allergic reaction and is currently S - Standing experiencing symptoms of anaphylaxis administer Epinephrine auto- injector per the packaging/directions or use a color-coded syringe kit that has been approved by agency OMD.
-AEMT 4.
-MINOR allergic reaction, or for dystonic reactions, administer Benadryl (Diphenhydramine) 25-50 mg (pediatric dose is 1 mg/kg; max single dose 50 mg).
-5. SEVERE allergic reaction, administer Epinephrine (1:1000) 0.3 mg SQ/IM (pediatric dose is 0.01 mg/kg, max 0.3 mg) in addition to Benadryl.
+Criteria: Any patient who is having an adverse reaction to a foreign substance.
+B If the patient has a history of allergic reaction and is currently experiencing symptoms of anaphylaxis, administer Epinephrine utilizing the color-coded syringe or a kit approved by the agency's OMD For dystonic reaction, administer Diphenhydramine 25 mg MINOR allergic reaction, administer Diphenhydramine 25-50 mg (pediatric dose 1 mg/kg - max dose 50 mg) A SEVERE allergic reaction, administer Epinephrine (1:1000) 0.3 mg IM (pediatric dose 0.01 mg/kg - max dose 0.3 mg), in addition to Diphenhydramine .
 If patient is deteriorating rapidly, consider administering 1:10,000 Epinephrine 0.3 mg IV instead.
-Use isotonic fluids to maintain SBP >100 mm Hg.
-EMT-P 6.
-If the reaction has systemic involvement or is severe, administer S - Standing Solu-Medrol (Methylprednisolone) 125 mg (Pediatric dose 2 mg/kg up to max dose of 125 mg).
-7. If the patient is unconscious and SBP <90 mmHg initiate Dopamine 2-20 mcg/kg/min and titrate for SBP >100 mmHg.
+If the reaction has systemic involvement or is severe, administer Methylprednisolone 125 mg (Pediatric dose 2 mg/kg up to max dose of 125 mg) Ι If the patient is altered and SBP less than 90mmHg, use push pressor Epinephrine 5-20 mcg.
+If Epinephrine is not available administer Dopamine infusion 5-20 mcg/kg/min to maintain SBP greater than 90 mmHg or MAP > 60.

-1. Perform a detailed patient assessment to categorize the reaction as minor (local symptoms & no respiratory involvement), moderate, or severe (wheezing, airway compromise and signs of shock).
+Medication Summary

+Diphenhydramine (Benadryl): 25-50 mg Minor Allergic Reaction; 25 mg Dystonic Reaction Dopamine: 2-20 mcg/kg/min Epinephrine: 1:1,000 0.3 mg IM; (add max dose - peds) Pediatric Dose: 0.01mg/kg; Severe allergic reaction: 1:10,000 0.3 mg IV.
+1:100,000 5-20 mcg push pressor Methylprednisolone (Solu-Medrol): 125 mg; (Pediatric dose 2 mg/kg up to max of 125 mg)
-2. ALS should be utilized whenever possible for all severe and most moderate reactions.

-3. If the substance causing the reaction is still present, minimize contact with patient and attempt to isolate the substance.

-4. \ If pediatric patient has a PMH of anaphylaxis and is exhibiting signs and symptoms of allergic reaction, do not wait for progression to severe allergic reaction before administering Epinephrine.
+- 1. ALS should be utilized whenever possible for all severe and most moderate reactions. - 2.
+If the substance causing the reaction is still present, minimize contact with patient and attempt to isolate the substance. - 3.
+If pediatric patient has a PMH of anaphylaxis and is exhibiting signs and symptoms of allergic reaction, do not wait for progression to severe allergic reaction before administering Epinephrine. - 4.
+To mix the Epinephrine push pressor mix 1ml 1:10,000 Epinephrine in 9ml of Normal Saline to provide 10 mcg/ml.

-5. \\ Do not give any oral medications until the airway is assessed for angioedema.

-Medical - Altered Mental Status

-1. Patients that are unresponsive or a GCS < 12.

-2. Thorough attempts should be made to determine the cause of the altered LOC, and specific management should be made based on the cause.

-Provider: Order/Treatment: Order Type: EMR 1.
-Administer Oxygen as needed to assure SpO2 94-99%.
-Assess for S - Standing and treat for shock (body position and warming).
-EMT 2.
-Check finger stick blood glucose level (BGL).
-If BGL < 60 and patient S - Standing is able to swallow effectively administer oral glucose.
-3. If patient is unconscious and has insufficient respiratory effort, administer 1 pre-filled syringe of Naloxone (Narcan) from the STAT kit.
-AEMT 4.
-Establish peripheral IV and administer NS.
-Titrate IV fluid to S - Standing achieve SBP at or above 90 mmHg and administer 20 cc/kg if < 90.
-If BGL < 60 administer 100cc of Dextrose 10%.
-Repeat after 2 minutes if symptoms are not resolved.
-Pediatric dose for 10% Dextrose is 5 cc/kg IV and Neonatal (< 30 days) is 2 cc/kg.
-5. If unable to achieve IV access, administer 1 mg Glucagon IM/SQ.
-6. If BGL is "high" or greater than 500 mg/dl administer 20 cc/kg IV NS to maximum of 2 liters.
-7. If the suspected overdose/poisoning is an opioid AND there is significant respiratory depression administer Narcan (Naxolone) 0.4 mg IV/IM/IO/IN or by Nebulizer every 2-5 minutes up to 10 mg; titrate for sufficient respiratory effort.
-CCP / AP 8.
-If patient is apneic from suspected opiate overdose and there is no S - Standing IV/IO access, administer 2 mg Narcan (Naloxone) as SL IM injection.
+Medical - Altered Mental Status Criteria: 1.
+Patients that are unresponsive or a GCS < 15 2.
+Thorough attempts should be made to determine the cause of the altered LOC, and specific management should be made based on the cause B If BGL < 60 and patient is able to swallow effectively administer oral glucose If patient is unable to swallow, administer 1mg Glucagon IM/SQ A Titrate IV fluid to achieve SBP at or above 90 mmHg and administer 20 cc/kg if < 90 If BGL < 60 administer 100cc of Dextrose 10% Repeat after 2 minutes if symptoms are not resolved Pediatric dose for Dextrose 10% is 5 cc/kg IV and Neonatal (< 30 days) is 2 cc/kg If unable to achieve IV access, administer 1 mg Glucagon IM/SQ If BGL > 500 or "high" administer 20 cc/kg IV NS to maximum of 2 liters

+Dextrose 10%: 100 cc (Pediatric dose - 5cc/kg IV; Neonatal dose 2cc/kg) Glucagon (Glucagen): 1mg IM/SQ
-1. Possible causes of unconsciousness:

-A E I O U T I P S - Acidosis/alcohol, Epilepsy/Ethylene glycol, Infection, Overdose, Uremia (Renal Failure), Trauma/tumor, Insulin, Psychosis, and Stroke
+- 1. Possible causes of unconsciousness: A E I O U T I P S Acidosis/alcohol, Epilepsy/Ethylene glycol, Infection, Overdose, Uremia (Renal Failure), Trauma/tumor, Insulin, Psychosis, and Stroke - 2.
+Administration of medications by BLS providers must be in a color-coded and/or doselimiting device